Better manage uncertainty and people risks in M&A transactions

 This research includes input from 1,438 “road tested” business executives, HR professionals, employees and M&A advisers.
 While it is important to dispel any notion that an “ideal culture” formula exists, our research shows culture matters more today than ever in M&A.

-Successful leaders drive deal value and gain competitive advantage by leveraging culture to empower, engage and energize the workforce.
+Successful leaders drive deal value and gain competitive advantage by leveraging culture to empower, engage and energise the workforce.

 We launched our comprehensive M&A Readiness Research™ series on people issues to better understand emerging trends through the lens of experienced dealmakers.